MikeTaylor/palaeo-carnegie/submission/annals/proof/proof-comments.md

 "sitting at far table, facing left": change "sitting" to "seated"

 p7f6
-"sitting at far table, facing left": change "sitting" to "seated"
+"sitting on bench": change "sitting" to "seated"

 p9c1p1
 New paragraph for "At any rate".